badawyy-A/fitness_trackrer/README.md

 1. **Stream Processing Integration**: Extend the platform to support real-time data streams using technologies like Apache Kafka and Spark Streaming.

-2. **Interactive Visualizations**: Integrate web-based visualization libraries such as Plotly or D3.js to create more interactive and engaging data presentations.
+2. **Interactive Visualizations**: Integrate web-based visualization libraries to create more interactive and engaging data presentations.

 3. **Automated Machine Learning**: Implement AutoML capabilities to automatically select and tune models based on dataset characteristics and analysis goals.